Daikoku Parking Area

 The Daikoku Parking Area (大黒パーキングエリア, Daikoku Pākingueria) is a rest area located on the Daikoku Route of the Shuto Expressway in Tsurumi-ku, Yokohama, Kanagawa Prefecture.

 It is the largest parking area on the Shuto Expressway.
 It is connected to Daikoku Junction and can be accessed from all directions except the Daikoku Pier entrance.
-Since it is possible to enter from each direction of Daikoku Junction or head after participating in this PA, before the improvement of Honmoku Junction, the Daikoku parking area turnaround is a way to go back and forth between the Bayshore Route towards Sachiura and the Kariba Route towards Ishikawachō.
+Since it is possible to enter and leave from all directions of Daikoku Junction, before the improvement of Honmoku Junction, the Daikoku parking area turnaround was a way to go between the Bayshore Route towards Sachiura and the Kariba Route towards Ishikawachō.
+Access to Daikoku PA is only by car via expressway, so there is no public transportation to this parking area.

 Facility

 The main building is located on the west side of the area, and the bayside terrace second building is located on the north side, and both facilities can be used from all directions.

 It was reopened on March 1, 2020.